OpenNebula/docs/source/advanced_components/applications_containerization/docker_appliance_configuration.rst

 |image-persistent|

-If you have already run de appliance as non persistent image you can take a look at the step 4 from :ref:`Docker Application Usage <docker_appliance_usage>`
+If you have already run the appliance as non persistent image you can take a look at Step 4 from the :ref:`Docker Application Usage <docker_appliance_usage>` guide.

 .. |img-marketplace-kvm| image:: /images/ubuntu1604-docker-kvm-marketplace.png
 .. |img-marketplace-vcenter| image:: /images/ubuntu1604-docker-vcenter-marketplace.png